-- Probationary students must achieve a minimum 3.0 GPA during their next and subsequent semesters in graduate courses to avoid academic suspension. - Probationary students will remain on academic probation for as long as their cumulative GPA is less than 3.0 GPA. - A probationary student who does not achieve a minimum 3.0 GPA for two consecutive semesters will be suspended.
+- Probationary students must achieve a minimum 3.0 GPA during their next and subsequent semesters in graduate courses to avoid academic suspension. - A probationary student who does not achieve a minimum 3.0 GPA for two consecutive semesters will be suspended.